redlioncanada/qualifier-api/docs/devnotes.md

 # TODO
-  - remove Util::buildChildEntryData() and laundry pair classes!
+* remove Util::buildChildEntryData() and laundry pair classes!
+* sales feature assocs for KAD
-  - for staging:
+* for staging:
-    - later maybe - put zend app dirs in proper structure so only public is exposed
+* later maybe - put zend app dirs in proper structure so only public is exposed

 =============